-To be eligible for most sources of financial aid, a student must be a U.S. citizen, permanent resident, or other eligible noncitizen; maintain satisfactory academic progress; have demonstrated financial need; must be making satisfactory progress toward a declared approved educational goal or major; have a high school diploma or General Education Diploma (GED); and must not be in default on a student loan nor owe a refund on any grant.
-Undocumented students who are designated by Admissions as AB540-eligible may qualify for CCPG Fee Waivers, Cal Grants, AB19 LPC Promise Scholarships, and other sources of California State financial aid or private aid.
+To be eligible for most sources of financial aid, a student must be a U.S. citizen, permanent resident, or other eligible noncitizen; maintain satisfactory academic progress (SAP); have demonstrated financial need; must be pursuing a declared approved educational goal or major; have a high school diploma or General Education Diploma (GED); and must not be in default on a student loan nor owe a refund on any grant.
+Other Federal, State, or local criteria may apply.
+Undocumented students who are designated by Admissions as AB540-eligible may qualify for CCPG Fee Waivers, Cal Grants, AB19 LPC Promise, and other sources of State or local financial aid.